usmanzia7864561/jobs-bi/README.md

       - Provide login and password for example user
   -  Logged user which is Administrator can delete post or comment.
       - Provide login and password for example user
   - X Blog feed should list all posts and associated title, author, date, description, and total comments.
-It should be sorted by overall number of comments.
+    - X It should be sorted by overall number of comments.
   - X Users can view individual blog posts in a separate page
   - X Users can view comments for a blog post
   - X When deleting the comment or blog post it should be soft-deleted and moved to the trash bin from